Azure-Samples/serverless-recipes-javascript/README.md

 azd up
 ```

-After the initial deployment is completed, you can also run the sample locally with `npm start`.
+Once the initial deployment is completed, you can also run the sample locally with `npm start`.
 You can check the `README.md` file in each sample directory for more specific instructions.

 <!-- #begin-samples -->